phiberoptik112/digital_ant_farm/PHEROMONE_SYSTEM.md

 - **Food Trail Creation**: Ants deposit food trail pheromones when returning to nest with food
 - **Gradient Following**: Ants can sense and follow pheromone gradients to find food sources
 - **Avoidance Behavior**: Ants avoid their own exploration trails to encourage new area exploration
-- **Enhanced Coverage**: Spreading pheromones create larger influence areas, improving pathfinding
+- **Enhanced Coverage**: Ground-based pheromones create more realistic influence areas
+- **Quality-Based Navigation**: Ants prefer higher-quality trails for more efficient pathfinding
+- **Natural Trail Reinforcement**: Multiple ants using the same path naturally strengthen trails

 ## How to Run